 11. Failure Teaches Us Lessons

 If for example, you’re trying to lose weight and you experiment with a new diet plan and eat unusual foods you’ve not eaten before because it is alleged that they speed up weight loss, yet the opposite occurs, this is a lesson.

-Rather than thinking that we have failed because we wrecked our diet, tried something new and gained weight instead, we can instead learn from this mistake.
+Rather than thinking that we have failed because we wrecked our diet, tried something new, and gained weight instead, we can instead learn from this mistake.
 Okay, we gained weight, but what is done is done, and we now know that following that specific diet and eating those specific foods will not help us lose weight in the future.

-By failing, we know what not to do, which in turn by process of elimination, will make us more likely to succeed the next time that we try.
+By failing, we know what not to do, which in turn by the process of elimination, will make us more likely to succeed the next time that we try.
 Failure is good.

-If we fail, in order to ensure that when we try again, we succeed, we need to find out what went wrong last time and we need to look for ways of ensuring that we don’t fail again the next time we try.
+If we fail, to ensure that when we try again, we succeed, we need to find out what went wrong last time and we need to look for ways of ensuring that we don’t fail again the next time we try.
 This is where failure is good.